khushboo6214/Quora-Question-Pair/README.md

 longest common substring :C2 C3 C4 C5
 lenght =4 divide by Min (len token q1),len(token q2)

+### **  STEP 4 :Using TSNE for Visualization  -Get Insight of Dimensionality reduction

 Using TSNE for Visualization  Dimensionality reduction of 15 features to 3 dimension TSNE to project this data in 2D datasset and Dimensional reduction

-Once the feature are reduced in to feature set to be applied to ML model me Load the data in the ML like Random forest XGBOOST etc
+Once the feature are reduced in to feature set to be applied to ML model me Load the data in the ML like Random forest XGBOOST and Evaluate the performance

+### ** The Main aim of the project was to Perform EDA on Question pairs

 END